-The information in the Security Records is used by: Department of State officials in the administration of their responsibilities; Appropriate Committees of the Congress in furtherance of their respective oversight functions; Department of Treasury; U.S. Office of Personnel Management; Agency for International Development; U.S. Information Agency (past records); Department of Commerce; Peace Corps; Arms Control and Disarmament Agency (past records); U.S. Secret Service; Immigration and Naturalization Service; Department of Defense; Central Intelligence Agency; Department of Justice; Federal Bureau of Investigation; National Security Agency; Drug Enforcement Administration; and other Federal agencies inquiring pursuant to law or Executive Order in order to make a determination of general suitability for employment or retention in employment, to grant a contract or issue a license, grant, or security clearance; Any Federal, state, municipal or foreign law enforcement agency for law enforcement purposes: threat alerts and analyses, protective intelligence and counterintelligence information as needed by appropriate agencies of the Federal government, states, municipalities, or foreign governments; Any other agency or Department of the Federal government pursuant to statutory intelligence responsibilities or other lawful purposes; Any other agency or Department of the Executive Branch having oversight or review authority with regard to its investigative responsibilities; A federal, state, local, or foreign agency or other public authority that investigates, prosecutes or assists in investigation, prosecution or violation of criminal law; enforces, implements or assists in enforcement or implementation of statute, rule, regulation or order; A federal, state, local or foreign agency or other public authority or professional organization maintaining civil, criminal, and other relevant enforcement or pertinent records such as current licenses; information may be given to a customer reporting agency: (1) In order to obtain information, relevant enforcement records or other pertinent records such as current licenses or (2) to obtain information relevant to an agency investigation, a decision concerning the hiring or retention of an employee or other personnel action, the issuance of a security clearance or the initiation of administrative, civil, or criminal action; Officials of the Department of other government agencies in the letting of a contract, issuance of a license, grant or other benefit, and the establishment of a claim; Any private or public source, witness, or subject from which information is requested in the course of a legitimate agency investigation or other inquiry to the extent necessary to identify an individual; to inform a source, witness or subject of the nature and purpose of the investigation or other inquiry; and to identify the information requested; An attorney or other designated representative of any source, witness or subject described in paragraph (j) of the Privacy Act only to the extent that the information would be provided to that category of individual itself in the course of an investigation or other inquiry; By a Federal agency following a response to its subpoena or to a prosecution request that such record be released for the purpose of its introduction to a grand jury.
+The information in the Security Records is used by: Department of State officials in the administration of their responsibilities; Appropriate Committees of the Congress in furtherance of their respective oversight functions; Department of the Treasury; U.S. Office of Personnel Management; Agency for International Development; U.S. Information Agency (past records); Department of Commerce; Peace Corps; Arms Control and Disarmament Agency (past records); U.S. Secret Service; Immigration and Naturalization Service; Department of Defense; Central Intelligence Agency; Department of Justice; Federal Bureau of Investigation; National Security Agency; Drug Enforcement Administration; National Counter Terrorism Center; and other Federal agencies inquiring pursuant to law or Executive Order in order to make a determination of general suitability for employment or retention in employment, to grant a contract or issue a license, grant, or security clearance; any Federal, State, municipal, foreign or international law enforcement or other relevant agency or organization for law enforcement or counterterrorism purposes: Threat alerts and analyses, protective intelligence and counterintelligence information, information relevant for screening purposes, and other law enforcement and terrorism-related information as needed by appropriate agencies of the Federal Government, states, or municipalities, or foreign or international governments or agencies.
+Any other agency or Department of the Federal Government pursuant to statutory intelligence responsibilities or other lawful purposes; any other agency or Department of the Executive Branch having oversight or review authority with regard to its investigative responsibilities; a Federal, State, local, foreign, or international agency or other public authority that investigates, prosecutes or assists in investigation, prosecution or violation of criminal law or enforces, implements or assists in enforcement or implementation of statute, rule, regulation or order; a Federal, State, local or foreign agency or other public authority or professional organization maintaining civil, criminal, and other relevant enforcement or pertinent records such as current licenses; information may be given to a customer reporting agency: (1) In order to obtain information, relevant enforcement records or other pertinent records such as current licenses or (2) to obtain information relevant to an agency investigation, a decision concerning the hiring or retention of an employee or other personnel action, the issuance of a security clearance or the initiation of administrative, civil, or criminal action; Officials of the Department of other government agencies in the letting of a contract, issuance of a license, grant or other benefit, and the establishment of a claim; any private or public source, witness, or subject from which information is requested in the course of a legitimate agency investigation or other inquiry to the extent necessary to identify an individual; to inform a source, witness or subject of the nature and purpose of the investigation or other inquiry; and to identify the information requested; an attorney or other designated representative of any source, witness or subject described in paragraph (j) of the Privacy Act only to the extent that the information would be provided to that category of individual itself in the course of an investigation or other inquiry; by a Federal agency following a response to its subpoena or to a prosecution request that such record be released for the purpose of its introduction to a grand jury.
 Relevant information may be disclosed from this system to the news media and general public where there exists a legitimate public interest, e.g., to assist in the location of Federal fugitives, to provide notification of arrests, and where necessary for protection from imminent threat to life or property.
 Also see "Routine Uses" of Prefatory Statement published in the Federal Register.